pytest-dev/pytest-flask/docs/features.rst

 .. hint::

-    During tests execution the application has pushed context, e.g.
+    During tests execution the request context has been pushed, e.g.
     ``url_for``, ``session`` and other context bound objects are available without context managers.